AhmedBHameed/graphty/README.md

                     name: 'getFoo',    // required field and should be always string
                     args: {name: 'foo', limit: 15}   // args is optional also it is auto detected when string inserted.
                 },
-                ret: ['id', 'foo_category', 'date'] // requested body can be nested by another query if with the same structure.
+                ret: ['id', 'foo_category', 'date'], // requested body can be nested by another query if with the same structure.
+                combine: [this.gs.stagnation({        // To combine more that one query in one request
+                    fun: {
+                        name: 'getAddress'
+                    },
+                    ret: ['country', 'town', 'street', 'house_number']
+                }]
             })
         }
         mutateQuery(): GqlQueryInterface {